-The cost of a car tracker varies depending on its specifications.
-But costs can start from as little as £40, or you can buy a more advanced one from a specialist tracker company.
+The cost of a car tracker varies depending on its specifications, but costs can start from as little as £40.
+Or you can buy a more advanced one from a specialist vehicle tracker company, like Tracker.

 You should weigh up the consideration of the costs of a car tracker against the costs of having your car stolen to decide whether to buy a car tracker or not.

 What’s the best car tracker without a subscription?

 Paying monthly fees for a car tracker can end up becoming too much for some.
 That's why a one-off payment that covers you for the duration of owning your car may be a more affordable option.

 Some of the best car trackers without a subscription are: